-The paintings date from 12,000 BC to 100 AD and reflect cultural and natural changes in the area.
-There are paintings and carvings of animals such as giraffes, elephants, ostriches and camels, but also of men and horses.
-Men are depicted in various daily life situations, for example while making music and dancing.
+The mountain massif of Tadrart Acacus is located in the desert area of western Libya.
+The paintings and engravings were done on its rock walls and in rock shelters.
+They date from 12,000 BCE to 100 CE and reflect cultural and natural changes in the area.
+They depict animals such as giraffes, elephants, ostriches and camels, but also men and horses.

 Community Perspective: it borders the very similar Algerian WHS Tassili n'Ajjer, and according to Zoë you can hop across to set foot in both parts.

 Map of Tadrart AcacusLoad map

 One thing I want to make clear: Tadrart Acasus and Tassili n'Ajjer, the eastern section also called Tadrart, are hardly distinguishable.
 If you visit the Algerian side you should only have a reason to visit Libya due to bordered defined by the UNESCO committee.
 The rock art is on both sides but I feel the countries don't want to cooperate and Algeria is limiting the site to what it is now, the western section of Tassili n'Ajjer NP.
 At the moment the Libyan land border is officially closed so you need to hike over the Tadrart plateau to get into Libya only to claim you have set foot into it, something I can't say is worth it.
 Or come from the Libyan side which involves a long, long drive and then the park may still be officially closed anyway.

 Overall I find that both sides of the border are rather crappy for world heritage but get high ratings because the entire tour involves an adventure; trekking, camping, Touareg hospitaly, nomad camps, rock formations, sand dunes that keep going, magnificent sunsets and sunrises, and of course the whole remoteness.
 However, that should not really count for the site - that's just a vacation tagged on.